 - (2) Contact with Supervisory Personnel.
 At the same time direct communication is undertaken, or in the event the District Personnel feels threatened or intimidated by the situation, the problem must be promptly reported to the immediate supervisor of the person making the report, a department head, a director of human resources, an ethics officer, the District manager, or the chief executive officer of the District. - (3) The District Personnel experiencing what he or she believes to be sexual harassment must not assume that the District is aware of the conduct.
-If there are no witnesses and the victim fails to notify a supervisor or other responsible officer, the District will not be presumed to have knowledge of the harassment. - (4) Resolution Outside District.
+If there are no witnesses and the victim fails to notify a supervisor or other responsible officer, the District will not be presumed to have knowledge of the harassment. - (4) Supervisory Responsibilities.
+Supervisors have the same requirements to refrain from unlawful harassment (including sexual harassment), discrimination, and retaliation.
+In addition, supervisors have an absolute obligation to report any complaint from an employee (regardless of whether the employee was the victim or a witness to the misconduct) as well as any observed potential violation of this policy. - (5) Resolution Outside District.
 The purpose of this policy is to establish prompt, thorough and effective procedures for responding to every report and incident so that problems can be identified and remedied by the District.
 However, all District Personnel have the right to contact the Illinois Department of Human Rights (IDHR) or the Equal Employment Opportunity Commission (EEOC) for information regarding filing a formal complaint with those entities.
 A complaint with the IDHR or the EEOC must be filed within 300 days of the alleged incident(s) unless it is a continuing offense.